How to set up a custom domain for my help center?

 1. Look for the "CNAME" or "Alias" section of your DNS settings and click "Add record" or "Add CNAME".

-1. In the "Name" field, enter your custom domain (e.g. "help.yourcompany.com").
+1. In the "Name" or "Host" field, enter your subdomain (e.g. "help" for "help.yourcompany.com").

-1. In the "Value" or "Points to" field, enter "custom.notiondesk.help".
+1. In the "Value" or "Points to" field, enter cname.notiondesk.help.

 1. Save your changes.